Negend/Music-Player/README.md

 	display: inline-block;
 }
 ````
+read through css file to know the list of id and classes to avoid clashes

 ## Developement
 A method to read the songs folder and create the playlist without hardcoding will be part of the next tasks